jyp/topics/PolyTest/PolyTest.markdown

 $f x = g x$

-That is, `f` is the function to check and `g` is the specification we want to check against.
+That is, `f` is the function to check and `g` is the model we want to check against.

 I conjecture that the type of `f` is enough to infer a (minimal) type $μ$ and to prove the theorem: